myafka/Technical-Writing-Courses/en/For Students/Technical Writing One/Technical Writing One introduction.md

 <h2>Learning objectives</h2>
 This course teaches you the fundamentals of technical writing.
 After completing this class, you will know how to do the following:

-* Use terminology—including abbreviations and acronyms—consistently.
+* Use terminology — including abbreviations and acronyms — consistently.
 * Recognize and disambiguate pesky pronouns.
 * Distinguish active voice from passive voice.
 * Convert passive voice sentences to active voice.